SiegKat/clinical-ai-tool-agent/README.md

 > A LangChain ReAct agent that reasons about patient vitals — deciding when to call clinical calculators (BMI, MAP, Anion Gap) versus when to retrieve from a local knowledge base.
 Runs entirely on a local TinyLLaMA via Ollama, with a transparent text-based tool-calling protocol because TinyLLaMA does not support native function calling.

-> ⚠️ **EDUCATIONAL USE ONLY.** This is a teaching project.
-It is not a medical device.
-Do not use any of its outputs for clinical decisions.
-The corpus is a small set of simplified facts; the calculators use textbook formulas without context-of-use validation.
-Always consult a licensed clinician.

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Local-first](https://img.shields.io/badge/runs-100%25%20local-success)